 Upon completion of this offering, we will become subject to the information and periodic reporting requirements of the Securities and Exchange Act and will file periodic reports and other information with the SEC.
 These periodic reports and other information will be available for inspection and copying at the SEC's public reference facilities and the web site of the SEC referred to above.
 As a "foreign private issuer", we are exempt from the rules under the Exchange Act prescribing the furnishing and content of proxy statements to stockholders, but, are required to furnish certain proxy statements to stockholders under New York Stock Exchange rules.
 Those proxy statements are not expected to conform to Schedule 14A of the proxy rules promulgated under the Exchange Act.
-In addition, as a "foreign private issuer", we are exempt from the rules under the Exchange Act relating to short swing profit reporting and liability.
+In addition, as a "foreign private issuer", we are exempt from the rules under the Exchange Act.
+In addition, as a